Skip to main content

 }

-3. Add the terragrunt code below to the created terragrunt.hcl file to create an S3 bucket .
+3. Add the Terragrunt code below to the newly created terragrunt.hcl file to define the S3 bucket.
 Replace <S3_BUCKET_NAME> with your desired bucket name.
-You may name the bucket whatever you like, just make sure it’s unique.
+Ensure the bucket name is unique.

 <ACCOUNT_NAME>/<REGION>/<ACCOUNT_NAME>/data-storage/s3/terragrunt.hcl